TimurSamigulin/core-emotion/README.md

 <!-- ABOUT THE PROJECT -->
 ## About

 This application is designed to determine the user's psycho-emotional state by text messages exchanged between people in the Avatar ecosystem.
 Psycho-emotional state data from the Avatar ecosystem is used to personalize artificial lighting when multiple users use lamps at the same time.
+This software is part of the avatar ecosystem.

 ### Documentation